ricco-venterea/ricco-venterea.github.io/_pages/about.md

 ---

 # Biography
 Hello!
-I currently attend Cornell University with a major in astronomy with a concentration in astrophysics and a minor in physics.
+I graduated from Cornell University with a major in astronomy with a concentration in astrophysics and a minor in physics.
 I'm very passionate about astrophysics research and pursuing ideas across disciplines.
 In my free time, I like to play piano, bass guitar and chess.
 I'm also an [avid reader](https://www.goodreads.com/review/list/22822356-ricco?ref=nav_mybooks&shelf=currently-reading), enjoying genres from classic literature to science fiction.

 My [academic genealogy](https://academictree.org/physics/faq.php#whatis) includes Millikan, Rabi, Sommerfeld, Wilkinson, Oppenheimer, Zwicky, J.J.
 Thomson, Born, Ehrenfest, Pauli, and Weyl.
 My Einstein number is 5 (Battaglia -> Bond -> Fowler -> Zwicky -> Einstein).
 Just by association, my genealogy would also include Feynman through Professor Jim Gates.